KartikeyaOne/leetai/README.md

 ## Core Features

 *   **Stealth Operation:** Runs as a transparent, non-focusable overlay.
 Clicks pass through to underlying applications.
-Includes a custom C++ native module (if applicable, or remove this if not yet implemented) to further enhance its ability to remain hidden from browser-based screen recording systems.
+Includes a custom C++ native module to further enhance its ability to remain hidden from browser-based screen recording systems.
 *   **Keyboard-Centric Design:** All primary interactions are handled via global keyboard shortcuts for maximum efficiency.
 *   **Screen Capture & OCR:** Capture on-screen text content using robust OCR capabilities provided by the backend server.
 *   **AI Analysis:** Submit captured text to a powerful AI model (via the backend server, defaulting to Google Gemini API) for: